junxit/us-congress-bills-114/metadata.md

 - 2015-06-03 — Introduced in Senate
 - 2015-06-03 — Read twice and referred to the Committee on Environment and Public Works.
+- 2015-08-05 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2015-10-29 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 114-160.
+Minority views filed.
+- 2015-10-29 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 114-160.
+Minority views filed.
+- 2015-10-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 284.